-In order to judge the failure behavior of the 3144P 4-20mA HART Temperature Transmitter, the following definitions for the failure of the device were considered.
+In order to judge the failure behavior of the 644 Temperature Transmitter, the following definitions for the failure of the device were considered.

-Fail-Safe State State State where the process reaches a safe situation.
+Fail-Safe State State where the process reaches a safe situation.
 Depending on the application the fail-safe state is defined as the output going to fail low or fail high.
 Fail Safe Failure that causes the device to go to the defined fail-safe state without a demand from the process.

-Fail Dangerous Failure that does not respond to a demand from the process (i.e.

-being unable to go to the defined fail-safe state).
+Fail Detected Failure that causes the output signal to go to the predefined alarm state.
+(These failures may be converted to the selected fail-safe state.)
+Fail Dangerous Failure that deviates the process signal or the actual output by more than 2% of span, drifts away from the user defined threshold (Trip Point) and that leaves the output within the active scale.
 Fail Dangerous Undetected Failure that is dangerous and that is not being diagnosed by automatic diagnostics.
 Fail Dangerous Detected Failure that is dangerous but is detected by automatic diagnostics.

-Fail High Failure that causes the output signal to go to the maximum output current (> 20.9 mA, output saturate high) or high alarm (>21 mA)

-Fail Low Failure that causes the output signal to go to the minimum output current (< 3.7 mA, output saturate low) or low alarm (3.5, 3.75 mA)
+Fail High Failure that causes the output signal to go to the maximum output current (> 20.9 mA, output saturate high) or high alarm (>21 mA) Fail Low Failure that causes the output signal to go to the minimum output current (< 3.7 mA, output saturate low) or low alarm (3.5, 3.75 mA).
 No Effect Failure of a component that is part of the safety function but that has no effect on the safety function.
 Annunciation Detected Failure that does not directly impact safety but does impact the ability to detect a future fault (such as a fault in a diagnostic circuit) and that is detected by internal diagnostics.
 A Fail Annunciation Detected failure leads to a false diagnostic alarm.
 Annunciation Undetected Failure that does not directly impact safety but does impact the ability to detect a future fault (such as a fault in a diagnostic circuit) and that is not detected by internal diagnostics.